jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

 I mentioned LinVST, I use this so that I can run EZDrummer within Bitwig.
 Getting that setup is probably a whole other article, but it can be done and once you get it working things seem to work surprisingly well.
+(Though you have to go through the process again when wine gets updated)

 Things I wish for: